 The government also conveys policy information via mobile messenger programmes such as Kakao Talk and MyPeople.
-Since individual users choose whether they wish to receive the information, it carries a greater power of delivery compared with newspapers or the mass media, which target unspecified individuals.
-Using SNS, Twitter, and Facebook as the main means of communicating with people has paved the way for providing prompt feedback regarding government policies and increasing policy advertising.
+Since individual users choose whether to receive the information or not, this information carries a greater power of delivery compare with newspapers or the mass media, which target unspecified individuals.
+Using SNS, Twitter and Facebook as the main means of communicating with people has paved the way for providing prompt feedback regarding government policies and increasing policy advertising.

-5.3.
-Supporting Institutions
+5.3 Supporting Institutions

-In 2014, the 'Legislative Bill of Regulatory Reform Act' was proposed in the National Assembly of the Republic of Korea.
+In 2014, 'the Legislative Bill of Regulatory Reform Act' was proposed in the National Assembly of the Republic of Korea.
 Although FAAR had been gradually revising the legislative bill, this was proposed on account of its failure to reflect the changing regulatory environment (Kim, 2014).
-The proposal included ways to legislate 'cost-in, cost-out' and to strengthen the functions of the RRC.
+The proposal included ways to legislate 'Cost-In, Cost-Out' and to strengthen the functions of the RRC.

-Since its establishment in 1998, the RRC has carried out reviews and mediation of regulatory policies, as well as the evaluation and organisation of regulation (OGPC, 2015).
-Prior to investment, the government attempted to authorise the RRC to promote reform more effectively with powers of inspection of duties and submission of opinions for institutional improvements over the President, National Assembly, and local governments through the Special Act on Regulatory Reform (Moon, 2014).
+Since being established in 1998, the RRC has carried out reviews and mediation of regulatory policies, as well as the evaluation and organisation of regulation (OGPC, 2015).
+Prior to investment, the government attempted to authorise the RRC to promote reform more effectively with powers of inspection of duties and submission of opinions for institutional improvements over the President, national Assembly, and local governments through the Special Act on Regulatory Reform (Moon, 2014).